Affairs-and-Order/AnO/README.md

 If your military has ammunition: Ammunition increases military power (for every unit) by 1.5x

-### Provinces
+Provinces

 Provinces start with 1 city slot and 1 land slot.

-Each province costs 50k rn.
+The first province costs 50k, with a 0.25x increase in price for each province .
 To change that, please edit this document -- t0dd

-### Cities:
+Cities:

-More cities can be purchased at an increasing cost for every time.
-Each city provides another 3 infrastructure slots and +1% overall consumer spending in the province.
+More cities can be purchased at an increasing cost for every time (done, right now the default is 10%).

+Each city provides another 1 infrastructure slots and +1% overall consumer spending in the province.

-### Land
+Land
 Population - increases tax income
 Happiness - affects population ( -100% - 100%)
 Pollution - decreases population (0% - 100%)